 French & English antique furniture and paintings from 1700 to 1830.
 Continental tapestries late 17th to mid 18th century.
 Antiques prints 1700-1820.
 Aubusson tapestry cartoons and accessories.
 Decorative antique and reproduction lighting.

-Within two transformed ex-WW2 aircraft hangars in Gloucestershire, Lorfords showcases a fabulous and inspiring collection of decorative antiques sourced by 48 renowned dealers.
-A stunningly diverse collection showcased in more than 30,000 square feet, with a vast range of lighting on display, including chandeliers, pendants, lanterns, lamps, wall and floor lights.
-Theatre, atmosphere and inspiration in abundance!
-Showrooms in Tetbury and Chelsea display Lorfords' own curated collection of antiques and 20th century design, alongside a contemporary furniture and lighting range.
-With antique chandeliers, pendants, lanterns and lamps, their showrooms are a must for antique dealers, interior designers and discerning private buyers.
+Within two transformed ex-WW2 aircraft hangars in The Cotswolds, Lorfords showcases a fabulous and inspiring collection of decorative antiques sourced by 50 renowned dealers.
+A stunningly diverse collection housed in more than 30,000 square feet of show space, with a vast array of antiques including English & continental furniture, as well as decorative items.
+Showrooms in Tetbury and Chelsea display Lorfords’ own curated collection of antiques and 20th century design, alongside a contemporary furniture and lighting range.

 Rose Uniacke’s shop on the Pimlico Road, is a spare, light-filled space offering a highly considered range of interesting and exceptional furniture, lighting, objects and textiles.
 Displayed alongside a growing range of contemporary furniture and lighting designed by Rose Uniacke, is a changing selection of antiques.
 All of the pieces have been chosen for their quality, elegance and potential to transform an interior, and Rose’s knowledgeable and approachable team is always on hand to advise visitors to the shop.

 The company’s highly regarded Antiques Department offers an eclectic mix of 18th, 19th and 20th century English and Continental furniture, lighting, mirrors, pictures and decorative objects.
 The stock is large and constantly changing and is on view in seven showrooms in a charming 18th century town house, just off Bond Street in the West End of London.
 The pieces are displayed in a way that helps clients visualise how they would look in their own homes.